Griswold Manufacturing: Dissolution

+Collectors should be wary of reproductions, which generally have a grainy finish and uneven and blurred lettering.

 Variations

-Griswold cast iron pots and pans, skillets, dutch ovens, and other kitchen items had a reputation for high quality, and they are well known to antique collectors and sellers.
+Griswold cast-iron pots and pans, skillets, dutch ovens, and other kitchen items had a reputation for high quality, and they are well known to antique collectors and sellers.
 The easily recognized "cross" logo seen on Griswold products from the 1910s through the 1960s was modified several times over the years.
 Historians and collectors note these modifications and use them to date these pieces, to give more accurate estimates of their age and approximate date of manufacture.